JovianSanjaya/2D-Mapping-and-Simulation-Approach/README.md

 (which is a subset of the hackathon's problem statement)

 To tackle this we looked for relevant data online pertaining to these 2 topics and saw that we could analyze the data and glean useful information from historical data.
 But we wanted to go one step further and try and predict future data of some kind which would allow even more informed strategy and decision making, so that is what we did! :)

+Hence our solution has a two-pronged approach, data analysis and prediction.
+And by combining both we can come up with more effective strategies to protect endangered species against natural disasters.
+In the data analysis portion, we use a Jupyer Notebook to do explolatory data analysis and identify key trends and correlations on our natural disaster and endangered species data.
+In the prediction portion, we use a pipeline of 3 models - ARIMA, Gaussian Process Regression and Gradient Boosting Regression to forecast disaster data, which can geospatial data.
+To wrap it all up, we combine all the generated plots and charts into a website and then also integrate an interactive 2D map to visualize the predicted natural disaster time, location and severity.
+This enables informed decision-making and targeted conservation efforts, ultimately contributing to the preservation of biodiversity.

 ## 2. Steps to run the Analysis On Jupyter Notebook